request/request-promise/README.md

 Since version 0.3.0 Request-Promise is not a wrapper around Request anymore.
 It now adds a `.then(...)` method to the Request prototype and exports the original Request object.
 This means you can now use all features of Request.

 Request-Promise is perfect for replacing callbacks with promises.
-However, if you want to pipe large amounts of data we recommend using Request for the reason [described below](#can-i-trust-this-module).
+However, if you want to pipe large quantities of data we recommend using Request for the reason [described below](#can-i-trust-this-module).
 Both Request and Request-Promise can be required side by side.

 See the [migration instructions](#migrating-from-02x-to-03x) for important changes between 0.2.x and 0.3.x.
 Issues and pull requests for 0.2.x are still welcome.